IBM-Cloud/logistics-wizard-kubernetes/README.md

 1. Specify a Bluemix API key.
 You can obtain one using `bx iam api-key-create my-new-key` or from the Bluemix console under Manage / Security / Bluemix API Keys.
 The API key is used to interact with the Bluemix Container Service.

-1. Specify the name of an existing Kubernetes cluster where you have installed Istio.
+1. Specify the name of the existing Kubernetes cluster where you have installed Istio.

 1. Click Create

 1. Once the toolchain is created, you will end up with several delivery pipelines for all applications in the sample.
-Wait for the pipelines to deploy all the apps.
+Wait for the pipelines to build all Docker images and deploy all the apps.
 You can open all pipelines in new browser tabs to follow the deployments or you can wait for all apps to be ready in the Bluemix dashboard.

 1. Your apps are deployed.
 Head over the [walkthrough](https://github.com/IBM-Bluemix/logistics-wizard/blob/master/WALKTHROUGH.md) for a tour of the app.